On the Approximation of Singular Functions by Series of Non-integer Powers: Introduction

-Based on the idea that the functions we are interested in approximating often belong to the range of certain integral operators, a much different class of approaches can also be used.
-One such method was proposed by Beylkin and Monz\'{o}n \cite{expo}, and involves representing a function by a linear combination of exponential terms with complex-valued exponents and coefficients.
+A much different class of approaches is based on the idea that the functions we are interested in approximating often belong to the range of certain integral operators.
+One such method proposed by Beylkin and Monz\'{o}n \cite{expo} involves representing a function by a linear combination of exponential terms with complex-valued exponents and coefficients.
 This method is motivated by the observation that many functions admit representations by exponential integrals over contours in the complex plane, which can then be discretized by quadrature.
 Instead of starting with a contour integral, the existence of such representations is only assumed implicitly, and the exponents (which they also call nodes) are obtained by finding the roots of a c-eigenpolynomial corresponding to a Hankel matrix, constructed from uniform samples of the function over the interval, while the coefficients (or weights) are determined via a Vandermonde system.
-This method can be highly effective for representing functions, though we note that their primary focus is on minimizing the error at the sample points, and for singular functions, they only emphasize the error on a subinterval which excludes the singularities.
+This method can be highly effective for representing functions, though we note that their method only minimizes the error at the sample points, and, for singular functions, they only try to control the error on a subinterval which excludes the singularities.